Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

         <img src="./media/Lab9/createBranchUI.png" alt="Init create branch" height=70>

-    1. Enter the new branch name `usingARM`
+    1. Enter the new branch name `interoperability`

     1. Push the new branch to your GitHub fork by selecting `Publish Branch` to the left in the 'Source Control' tab